Kingdom of Cambodia (1953–1970): KPRP Second Congress

 On July 20, 1962, Tou Samouth was murdered by the Cambodian government.
 In February 1963, at the WPK's second congress, Pol Pot was chosen to succeed Tou Samouth as the party's general secretary.
 Tou's allies, Nuon Chea and Keo Meas, were removed from the Central Committee and replaced by Son Sen and Vorn Vet.
 From then on, Pol Pot and loyal comrades from his Paris student days controlled the party center, edging out older veterans whom they considered excessively pro-Vietnamese.

 In July 1963, Pol Pot and most of the central committee left Phnom Penh to establish an insurgent base in Rotanokiri (Ratanakiri) Province in the northeast.
 Pol Pot had shortly before been put on a list of thirty four leftists who were summoned by Sihanouk to join the government and sign statements saying Sihanouk was the only possible leader for the country.
 Pol Pot and Chou Chet were the only people on the list who escaped.
 All the others agreed to cooperate with the government and were afterward under 24 hour surveillance by the police.

-The region Pol Pot and the others moved to inhabited by tribal minorities, the Khmer Loeu, whose rough treatment (including resettlement and forced assimilation) at the hands of the central government made them willing recruits for a guerrilla struggle.
+The region Pol Pot and the others moved to was inhabited by tribal minorities, the Khmer Loeu, whose rough treatment (including resettlement and forced assimilation) at the hands of the central government made them willing recruits for a guerrilla struggle.
 In 1965 Pol Pot made a visit of several months duration to North Vietnam and China.
 He probably received some training in China, which must have enhanced his prestige when he returned to the WPK's liberated areas.
 Despite friendly relations between Sihanouk and the Chinese, the latter kept Pol Pot's visit a secret from Sihanouk.
 In September 1966, the party changed its name in secret to the Kampuchean (or Khmer) Communist Party (KCP).
 The change in the name of the party was a closely guarded secret.
 Lower ranking members of the party and even the Vietnamese were not told of it and neither was the membership until many years later.